pauldmccarthy/fsleyes/userdoc/plot_views.rst

 .. sidebar:: Data series smoothing

-             FSLeyes smooths each data series using the `scipy.interpolate
+             When the *Smooth* setting is selected, FSLeyes smooths each data series using the `scipy.interpolate
              <https://docs.scipy.org/doc/scipy/reference/interpolate.html>`_
              package.
-First, a B-spline representation, of degree 3, of the data series is calculated using the `splrep
+First, a B-spline representation of degree 3, of the data series is calculated using the `splrep
              <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splrep.html>`_
              function.
-Then, the data series is interpolated at five times its resolution using the `splev
+Then, the data series is interpolated at five times its original resolution using the `splev
              <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splev.html>`_
              function.